THE SARARA FOUNDATION’S

 Paediatric Care

-10,600 children under the age of five have received world-class paediatric care since 2020
+10,600 cases of children under the age of five have received high-quality paediatric care since 2020

 Antenatal Clinic